objy-org/objy-expose/README.md

-# OBJY CONNECT - Build a Platform
+# OBJY Expose - Build a Platform

 A JavaScript Framework for building custom platforms on Node.